simondoesstuff/python_case/README.md

 - Python 3.13+ (it can refactor other versions too)
 - libcst
 - typer (for CLI)
+- rich (for progress bars and colored output)
 - **Or, use UV**

 ## Contributing